jeffjyang/cbc-radio-2-spotify/README.md

 ### Lambda
 1. Create a Python 3.6 runtime AWS Lambda function
 2. Set the timeout of the Lambda function to a few minutes
-    - From my experience this script takes roughly 1 to 2 minutes to execute
+    - This script tends to take roughly 1 to 2 minutes to execute
 2. Add an CloudWatch Events trigger with the following scheduled rule: `cron(0 7 * * ? *)`
     - Note this is assuming PDT timezone